vinsworldcom/crapps/README.txt

 encryptions.
 Type 5 ("enable secret") are encrypted or decrypted by dictionary brute force.

-Server mode is provided for simple service listening mode.
 Default execution with no options provides simple Ping.

 DEPENDENCIES